Sustainable Constructional Steel

 What is Sustainable Constructional Steel certification?

-The CARES Sustainable Constructional Steels (SCS) scheme is a UKAS accredited, independent and impartial certification scheme with the objective of improving the environmental, social and economic management of steel manufacturers and processors as well as improving the performance of products.
+The CARES Sustainable Constructional Steels (SCS) scheme is an accredited, independent and impartial certification scheme with the objective of improving the environmental, social, and economic management of steel manufacturers and processors as well as improving the performance of products.
 Launched in 2009 as part of our commitment to constantly seek ways to improve the steel industry, we released its 9th version in 2020 to help deliver more sustainable construction and infrastructure across the entire global supply chain.

 These products include reinforcing carbon steel, reinforcing stainless steel, feedstock steel for further processing, structural steels, hot rolled flat steel, steel rail, PC wire, PC strand and other steels used in construction and infrastructure.
 It applies to primary manufacturers of steel and fabricators who process steel into building products used in construction projects.